 His novels include The Whereabouts of Eneas McNulty (1998), translated into seven languages; Annie Dunne (2002), set in Wicklow in the 1950s; and A Long Long Way (2005), shortlisted for the International IMPAC Dublin Literary Award and the Man Booker Prize for Fiction, and winner of the 2006 Kerry Group Irish Fiction Award.

 Sebastian Barry lives in County Wicklow, Ireland.
-His novel, The Secret Scripture (2008), was shortlisted for the 2008 Man Booker Prize for Fiction and winner of multiple awards, including the 2008 Costa Book of the Year Award, the 2009 Hughes & Hughes Irish Novel of the Year and the 2009 James Tait Black Memorial Prize (for fiction).
+His novel, The Secret Scripture (2008), was shortlisted for the 2008 Man Booker Prize for Fiction and won multiple awards, including the 2008 Costa Book of the Year Award, the 2009 Hughes & Hughes Irish Novel of the Year and the 2009 James Tait Black Memorial Prize (for fiction).
 It also won the 2010 Irish Book of the Decade Award.
 On Canaan's Side, was published in 2011 and shortlisted for the 2011 Hughes & Hughes Irish Novel of the Year and the 2012 Walter Scott Prize.
 The Temporary Gentleman (2014) delves back into the lives of the McNulty family, this time following Jack, Eneas McNulty's brother.
-His most recent novel is Days Without End (2016), set in the 19th Century, takes Thomas McNulty as its main character, charting his relationship with an American soldier, and the child they raise together.
+His most recent novel is Days Without End (2016), set in the 19th century, takes Thomas McNulty as its main character, charting his relationship with an American soldier, and the child they raise together.

 Sebastian Barry’s overriding concern is with recovering those parts of Irish history that have been forgotten or displaced by official, particularly nationalist, histories.